Weatherization Assistance Program

 If your household income meets the guidelines listed below, you may qualify for weatherization services.

-*Based on 200% of Federal Poverty Income Guidelines effective February 10, 2016.
-Income limits will be updated February 2017.
+- Based on 200% of Federal Poverty Income Guidelines effective January 13, 2018.
+Income limits will be updated in early 2019.

 The Weatherization Assistance Program uses the past three months of household income to determine eligibility.
 Households that have received Temporary Assistance for Needy Families (TANF) or Supplemental Security Income (SSI) within the last 12 months are eligible.
 Priority is given to households with elderly or disabled members, households with children under age 18, and households determined to be high energy consumers.